2022

 Swanage Medical Practice

-Concerns summary An unsafe amount of benzodiazepine was remotely prescribed to a patient consuming excess alcohol, without a clear policy for such circumstances or documented communication of concerns.
+Concerns summary (AI summary) An unsafe amount of benzodiazepine was remotely prescribed to a patient consuming excess alcohol, without a clear policy for such circumstances or documented communication of concerns.
 There was also a lack of follow-up for this remote prescribing.

 Gerwyn Rees